 Modeler 1: “Well… he said it’s no good.”

-But it happens all the time.
+And it happens all the time.
 I’ve had that conversation with others too.
 One time, a fellow said a certain kit was awful.
 So I asked “what problems did you have when you built it?”
 To which he replied “Oh, I’ve not built it.
 I haven’t built a kit in 5 years.“

 Of course, everyone is entitled to their own opinion.

 I’ll admit, I fell victim to this early on when I returned to the hobby in 2006.
 I “heard” kits with raised panel lines were just awful.
 I “heard” the Aztek airbrushes just couldn’t work.
 I “heard” it just wasn’t worth building a kit unless it was super accurate.
 And for a short while, I fell for this line of thinking.
+The people who told me those things were voices I trusted.
+They’d been building for years, and others said they were experts.
+They had an answer for everything.

 But I started to look around more, to see what others were building, the equipment they used, and the results they achieved.
 Something just wasn’t fitting in.
 How could these awful kits, painted with less than perfect equipment, be turning out so nicely?
 (And conversely…. why did I see great kits finished with the best equipment turning out looking… not so nicely?
 To put it nicely… 😉 )